CesiumGS/3d-tiles/RESOURCES.md

 - [nFrames](https://www.nframes.com/) - The SURE software system is an application for 3D reconstruction from images that can export the results as 3D Tiles data sets.
 - [Melown Vadstena](https://www.melowntech.com/products/vadstena/) - A software that can process drone-based close-range imagery and low-overlap nadir imagery, to create 3D models that can be exported in the 3D Tiles format.
 - [py3dtilers](https://github.com/VCityTeam/py3dtilers) - A tool and library for building 3D Tiles tilesets from OBJ, GeoJSON, IFC or CityGML input data.
+- [py3dtiles](https://gitlab.com/Oslandia/py3dtiles) - A Python tool and library for creating and manipulating 3D Tiles
 - [gocesiumtiler](https://github.com/mfbonfigli/gocesiumtiler) - A Golang tool to convert point clouds stored as LAS files to Cesium 3D Tiles
 - [Entwine](https://entwine.io/) - A data organization library for massive point clouds, with the option to output 3D Tiles
 - [AGI GCS](https://www.agi.com/capabilities/geospatial-content-server) - Geospatial Content Server (GCS) is a hosting platform for 3D geospatial data that optimizes data and converts it into 3D Tiles for efficient streaming and visualization.